Software

 Canonical on Thursday announced the availability of Skype as a Snap file, the universal Linux app packaging format.
 The release means that Skype can deliver its communication service to a wider range of Linux users, not just those who run Canonical’s Ubuntu Linux distribution.

-Skype, a Microsoft product, is an application that lets users make video and voice calls, and send files, video and instant messages.
+Skype, a Microsoft product, is an application that lets users make video and voice calls and send files, videos, and instant messages.

 Skype-to-Skype calls are free anywhere in the world.
-Premium features like voicemail, SMS texts, or calls to landlines and cellphones carry a cost.
+Premium features like voicemail, SMS texts, and calls to landlines and cellphones carry a cost.

-Releasing Skype as a Snap file ensures Linux users automatically will receive the latest versions upon release, said Evan Dandrea, engineering manager for Snapcraft at Canonical.
+Evan Dandrea, engineering manager for Snapcraft at Canonical, said Releasing Skype as a Snap file ensures Linux users automatically receive the latest versions upon release.

-In addition, the Snap rollback feature will let users revert to the previous working version in the event of a bug, he told LinuxInsider.
+He told LinuxInsider that the Snap rollback feature will also let users revert to the previous working version in the event of a bug.

 “There is the added benefit of security.
 The installations are more secure.
 They are sandboxed using container protocols,” Dandrea said.